Emergency archaeological authority process

-An archaeological authority (under Subpart 3 Emergency Authorities, Heritage New Zealand Pouhere Taonga Act 2014) may be required for all other work which will modify or destroy an archaeological site.
-The application form for an emergency authority can be found here (pdf, 0.5MB).
+An archaeological authority (under Subpart 3 Emergency Authorities, Heritage New Zealand Pouhere Taonga Act 2014) may be required for all other work other than that covered by the emergency authority process, which will result in the modification or destruction of an archaeological site.

-For help and advice about the emergency archaeological authority process see the contact details included at the back of the application form.
+For help and advice about the emergency archaeological authority process outside of the Auckland region, see the contact details included at the back of the application form.

 Emergency archaeological authorities issued for:

 COVID-19 Pandemic, 2020

 If you believe that an emergency authority is needed, please first discuss the circumstances for which the emergency authority is needed with either: